 Do I need to provide my household employee with Worker’s Compensation Coverage?

 It really depends on what state you live in, but most states

 Are household employees covered by my auto insurance?

 Whether it’s a housekeeper running to the store for more cleaning supplies or a nanny picking your kids up from school, chances are that at some point a household employee will use a car that you own.
 The good news is that coverage follows the vehicle, and so your auto policy would provide coverage if your employee was found liable for an accident in your vehicle.
 There would also be coverage if your employee was injured- unless you have worker’s compensation for them, in which case that would be the policy that would provide them with coverage.

 If your household employee is driving their own vehicle they would have coverage under their own auto policy, but more importantly, so would you if they were found liable for negligent actions in the course of driving their own car while performing employment related duties.
 With the potential that you might be held liable for the actions of your employee, it’s critical that you know what kind of insurance coverage they have.
 If your employee is providing child care, you also want to make sure that their auto policy has appropriate amounts of coverage for your children in the event they are injured in an accident while in the nanny’s car.
 If they’ll be driving their own car, strongly consider requiring that as a condition of their employment that they have enough coverage that you feel comfortable with.
-Davis Dyer Max can help obtain coverage that works for both you and your employee.
+An insurance agent can help obtain coverage that works for both you and your employee.